Kesswil: Religion

 From the 2000 census, 244 or 28.7% were Roman Catholic, while 430 or 50.6% belonged to the Swiss Reformed Church.
 Of the rest of the population, and there are 47 individuals (or about 5.53% of the population) who belong to another Christian church.
-There were 19 (or about 2.24% of the population) who are Islamic.
+There were 19 (or about 2.24% of the population) who are Muslim.
 There are 3 individuals (or about 0.35% of the population) who belong to another church (not listed on the census), 87 (or about 10.24% of the population) belong to no church, are agnostic or atheist, and 20 individuals (or about 2.35% of the population) did not answer the question.

 Transport

 Kesswil sits on the Lake Line between Schaffhausen and Rorschach and is served by the St. Gallen S-Bahn at Kesswil railway station.

 Education

-In Kesswil about 77.9% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Kesswil about 77.9% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Kesswil is part of the Dozwil-Kesswil-Uttwil secondary school district.
 It is also home to the Kesswil primary school district.

 In the primary school district there are 86 students.
 There are 20 children in the kindergarten, and the average class size is 20 kindergartners.
 Of the children in kindergarten, 9 or 45.0% are female, 2 or 10.0% are not Swiss citizens.
 The lower and upper primary levels begin at about age 5-6 and lasts for 6 years.
 There are 37 children in who are at the lower primary level and 29 children in the upper primary level.
 The average class size in the primary school is 22 students.
 At the lower primary level, there are 22 children or 59.5% of the total population who are female, 3 or 8.1% are not Swiss citizens and 2 or 5.4% do not speak German natively.
 In the upper primary level, there are 16 or 55.2% who are female, 3 or 10.3% are not Swiss citizens and 2 or 6.9% do not speak German natively.

 In the 2008/2009 school year there are 111 students in the secondary school district.
 At the secondary level, students are divided according to performance.
 The secondary level begins at about age 12 and usually lasts 3 years.
 Finally, there are 111 teenagers who are in special or remedial classes, of which 51 or 45.9% are female, 11 or 9.9% are not Swiss citizens and 6 or 5.4% do not speak German natively.